buzzm/postgresbson/README.md

-Roundtripping and many available language SDKs enables seamless creation, manipulation, transmission, and querying of data in a distributed system without coordinating IDLs, compile-time dependencies, nuances in platform type representation, etc.   Here is an example:
+Roundtripping and many available language SDKs enables seamless creation, manipulation, transmission, and querying of data in a distributed system without coordinating IDLs, compile-time dependencies, nuances in platform type representation, etc.   Here is an example of a typical processing chain: Java program -> message bus -> python util -> save to database -> other Java program wakes up on insert trigger:

-  1. Java program constructs an `org.bson.Document` which honors `java.util.Map` interface.
+  1. Java program constructs an `org.bson.Document` (which honors `java.util.Map` interface), e.g. `doc.put("name", "Steve")`, `doc.put("balance", new BigDecimal("143.99"))` etc.
-  2. Java program encodes `org.bson.Document` using Java SDK to a BSON `byte[]`.
+  2. Java program encodes `org.bson.Document` using Java BSON SDK to a BSON `byte[]`.
   3. Java program publishes `byte[]` to a Kafka topic.
   4.  python listener wakes up on topic and receives `byte[]`.
-  5.  python listener decodes `byte[]` using python BSON SDK into `dict` -- not a string, a fully reconstituted object with substructures, `datetime.datetime` for date fieldss, etc. --  and prints some things -- but does not change anything in the dict.
+  5.  python listener decodes `byte[]` using python BSON SDK into `dict`, **not** a string.
+It is a fully reconstituted `dict` object with substructures, `datetime.datetime` for date fieldss, `Decimal` for penny-precise fields, etc.  The listener prints some things but does not change anything in the dict.
-  6.  python listener encodes `dict` to `byte[]` and saves it to a BSON column in Postgres
+  6.  python listener encodes `dict` to back to `byte[]` and `INSERT`s it to a BSON column in Postgres using the `psycopg2` module.
-  7. A different Java program wakes up on an insert trigger and `SELECT`s the BSON column as a `byte[]` (e.g. `select bson_column::bytea where ...`)
+  7. A different Java program wakes up on a Postgres insert trigger and `SELECT`s the BSON column as a `byte[]` (e.g. `select bson_column::bytea where ...`)
   8. This `byte[]` is *identical* to the one created in step 2.
-  9. The different Java program decodes the `byte[]` into an `org.bson.Document`
-  10. The different Java program encodes the `org.bson.Document` into a second `byte[]`
-  11. The second `byte[]` is *identical* to the `byte[]` in step 8.

 The extension offers two kinds of accessor suites: